edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

 This app uses [EdgeX Core Services][edgex-core-services], [Edgex Onvif device service][device-onvif-camera] and [Edge Video Analytics Microservice][evam].

+A brief video demonstration of building and using the example app service can be found [here](https://www.youtube.com/watch?v=vZqd3j2Zn2Y).

 ## Steps for running this example:
 We expect you'll be running in a relatively modern Linux environment with `docker`, `docker-compose`, and `make` installed.